 Mortgage refinancing – replaces your current mortgage with a new one.

-Home improvement loans for seniors are useful because they provide access to funds for urgent repairs—like fixing a leaking roof—or for safety upgrades, such as adding ramps, walk-in showers, or stairlifts.
+Home improvement loans for senior citizens are useful because they provide access to funds for urgent repairs—like fixing a leaking roof—or for safety upgrades, such as adding ramps, walk-in showers, or stairlifts.

 Government-backed loans: 4% – 6%.